rubyworks/gemdo/blog/2010-07-21-finding-root.md

 requiring a `lib/` directory are antithetical to one another.

 A more obvious, and rather generic choice, would be the use of special SCM directories.
-Directory like .git, .hg, _darcs, and so on, are dead-giveaways as to the location of the project's root fodler.
+Directory like `.git`, `.hg`, `_darcs`, and so on, are dead-giveaways as to the location of the project's root fodler.
 But here again we run into off cases.
 Some persons may use an uncommon SCM or none at all.
 Worse still, Subverison can't be include here becuase it puts `.svn/` in _every_ project directory.

-Another option is the +.gemspec+ file.
+Another option is the `.gemspec` file.
 This is a farily good option in that it clearly marks the project as a Ruby project, but many tools generate a Gem::Specification on demand and thus have no need of a perminanely present .gempec file (despite what some have urged).
 Moreover, it undermines the purpose of POM which is a more complete and resuable design for storing much of the same information.

-Similarly some may suggest the Gemfile as a marker, being rapidly popularized by Bundler.
+Similarly some may suggest the `Gemfile` as a marker, being rapidly popularized by Bundler.
 And this I think would be a better notion, however I have some issues with the Gemfile.
 Primarily I do not think it is wise to make a configuration file an executable Ruby script.
-By doing so it is no long declartive in nature.
-If condistions are especially unacceptable.
+By doing so, it is no long declartive in nature.
+If-conditions are especially unacceptable.
-This is what led me to create the alteranate REQUIRE file.
+This is what led me to create POM's alteranate `REQUIRE` file.

 If none of these pre-existing options are full satisfactory, where does this leave us?
 We could define a specific marker just for the purpose.
 However if